tekr-io/lukaz-reference/source/includes/main.md

 # HTML Widget

 You can embed lukaz on any website with almost no code!
-Just copy the widget code from your workspace's options and follow the comments.
+Just copy the widget code from your workspace options and follow the comments.

 For customization, read the documentation on <a href="https://www.npmjs.com/package/@lukaz/widget" target="_blank">npm</a>.